possen/fothello/README.md

 -----
 * Undo
 * Allow users to enter their names
-* Have a way to set difficulty level.
 * Add gamekit.
 * UI for managing users, selecting competitors and selecting multiple manual players.
-* saving game state in more places.
-* detect end of game, display score
 * more than 2 players?

 Classes